Cultural Differences between Spain and the United States – 4 more things I’ve noticed

 Left cheek, then right.

-Girls kiss girls, guys kiss girls, guys don’t kiss guys (unless they’re your typical Lavapiés Leftist with the fake dreadlocks, in which case they do kiss guys.)
+Girls kiss girls, guys kiss girls, guys don’t kiss guys (unless they’re your typical Lavapiés Leftist with the fake dreadlocks, in which case they do kiss guys, and then pat themselves on the back about it.)

 For some reason, when you come back to work after the New Year, it’s necessary to kiss everyone you know, even if you don’t generally do so.